checkpoint-restore/criu/CONTRIBUTING.md

 The command runs [ZDTM Test Suite](https://criu.org/ZDTM_Test_Suite).
 Check for any error messages produced by it.

-In case you'd rather have someone else run the tests, you can use travis-ci for your own GitHub fork of CRIU.
-It will check the compilation for various supported platforms, as well as run most of the tests from the suite.
-See https://travis-ci.org/checkpoint-restore/criu for more details.

 ## Describe your changes

 Describe your problem.
 Whether your change is a one-line bug fix or